 The Military Science Department offers a four-year curriculum in leadership, both theoretical and practical.
-Students learn the fundamentals of leadership and then progress through increasing leadership responsibilities in order to improve individual levels of proficiency.
+Students learn the fundamentals of leadership and then progress through increasing leadership roles in order to improve individual proficiency.
 Many other "life skills," such as time management, oral and written communication, first aid and personal fitness, as well as adventure training, are also integrated into the program.
 Both a major and a minor are offered by the department.

 Basic Course: The Basic Course is open to all students interested in basic leadership and military skills training without any military obligation.

-The Freshman 100-level courses are 2-credit hours and consist of a one-hour classroom session and a two hour leadership laboratory (3 hours weekly).
+The 100-level courses are 2-credit hours and consist of a one-hour classroom session and a two hour leadership laboratory (3 hours weekly).
 The sophomore 200-level courses are 3-credit hours and consist of a two hour classroom session and a two hour leadership laboratory (4 hours weekly).
-Focus is on leader development and small group dynamics combined with basic military skills training which offer personal challenges and an opportunity to take ROTC for a test drive.
-Development of critical thinking and problem solving skills and improvement of oral and written communicative skills in a variety of different situations provide each student an environment within which to become a better leader and influencer within a chosen profession in local government, community service, church, or as a military officer.
-Students are also afforded the opportunity to apply and compete for on-campus ROTC 2- and 3-year scholarships.
+The focus is on leader development and small group dynamics combined with basic military skills training.
+This is an excellent opportunity for students to determine if pursuing a contract with ROTC is for them.

-Completion of the Advanced Course qualifies the student to apply and compete for a commission in the United States Army either on active duty, in the US Army Reserves or US Army National Guard.
+Completion of the Advanced Course qualifies the student to earn an officer commission in the Army, either on active duty or in the Army Reserves or Army National Guard.

 View the original version of this page.